creekorful/blog/content/posts/laravel-beware-of-touches.md

 update roles set roles.updated_at = now() where roles.id in (1, 2, 3)
 ```

-will be executed. (in this example the user has the role 1, 2 and 3 affected)
+Will be executed. (in this example the user has the role 1, 2 and 3 affected)

 ### And the problem?